-By request, I have updated this article that was published about a year ago.
-The list of dividend stocks remain the same but with updated numbers.
-It will give you a good idea on some of the top dividend growth stocks in Canada.
+By request, I have updated this article that was originally published in 2015.
+I included all dividend stocks that have at least a 15 year track record of increasing dividends, which brings it up to 18 in total (16 last year).
+This list will give you a good idea on some of the top dividend growth stocks in Canada.

 A question that I often get is “what are my favorite dividend stocks?”.
 As a dividend growth investor, I like to invest in dividend paying companies that have a history of increasing their dividends.
 Unfortunately, the TSX has a limited number of stocks that have a long dividend growth history.

-Doing some background research, I dug up 16 Canadian dividend growth stocks with the longest histories of annual dividend increases.
-Why 16?
+Doing some background research, I dug up 18 Canadian dividend growth stocks with the longest histories of annual dividend increases.
+Why 18?
 I basically cut the list off of companies that have paid increasing dividends for at least 15 years.
-Not surprisingly, all 16 companies named in November 2015 remain on the list this year.
+Usually, there is very little change in the list because companies who have a mandate to pay increasing dividends tend to follow that pattern.

 Top Dividend Growth Stocks on the TSX